Wjnnje/Python_for_data_analysis/README.md

 - LGBM Regressor {'boosting_type': 'dart', 'learning_rate': 0.4, 'num_leaves': 37}
 - Random Forest Regressor
 - Extra Trees Regressor
-- KNNR
+- KNNR {'algorithm': 'brute', 'n_neighbors': 6, 'weights': 'distance'}
 - Linear Regression

 We then evaluated the score of each optimized model (comparing predicted values to observed values), and came to the conclusion that the models were, from best to worst :
 - Hist Gradient Boosting Regressor (~0.89)